DigiNode-Tools/diginode-tools/README.md

 DigiNode Tools v0.7.2 - 2023-01-XX
 - Add step-by-step instructions for setting up a DigiNode on a Raspberry Pi
-- Fix: Status Monitor now displays correct sync progress when running Testnet
+- Fix: Status Monitor now displays correct sync progress when running testnet
+- Fix: Status Monitor now starts correctly when digibyted is not running

 DigiNode Tools v0.7.1 - 2022-12-28
 - Add a custom DigiNode MOTD that displays when you login to the machine via the terminal.
 It includes the DigiNode logo and brief usage instructions to remind the user of the commands to launch 'DigiNode Setup' and 'DigiNode Status Monitor'.